Sneakers and socks removed, I gingerly stepped onto the path with running water which led down the face of Pamukkale (“Cotton Castle” in Turkish).

 The scene reminded me of a cross between a ski resort melting away in Spring and the Uyuni Salt Flats in Bolivia.

-Click here for the full list of UNESCO sites Dave has visited during his travels.
+Hierapolis-Pamukkale became a World Heritage Site in 1988.
+Click here for the complete list of UNESCO sites Dave has visited during his travels.

 My visit was in partnership with Turkish Airlines.

 Dave is the Founder and Editor in Chief of Go Backpacking and Feastio.
 He's been to 66 countries and lived in Colombia and Peru.
 Read the full story of how he became a travel blogger.